 If you would like to know why children in a green environment take less ADHD medication, read: More green, less ADHD (but only in poor neighbourhoods) (in Dutch).

 But not everyone has easy access to a garden, a park or green spaces in their neighbourhood.
-‘For vulnerable groups, such as the elderly and people with low socio-economic status, green space has an important benefit,' says Jan Hassink 'It improves health and wellbeing, and access to green spaces can help reduce socioeconomic health disparities.
+‘For vulnerable groups, such as the elderly and people with low socio-economic status, green space has an important benefit,' says researcher Jan Hassink.
+'It improves health and wellbeing, and access to green spaces can help reduce socioeconomic health disparities.
 These are differences in health and mortality between people with a high and people with a lower socio-economic status in society.
 Yet the latter group often lacks easy access to green spaces.
-Moreover, the quality and level of maintenance of green spaces in their living environment is often lower, which means the green space is likely to have a less positive impact.’
+Moreover, the quality and level of maintenance of green spaces in their living environment is often lower, which means the green space is likely to have a less positive impact.
+On top of that, this group has a more limited action range and pays fewer visits to a forest further from home.'

 Healthy greenery in and around schools

 It is not just in Arnhem and Nijmegen that residents will have the opportunity to engage more actively with nature and eat healthier.
-Children in Amsterdam are seeing daily how apples and pears grow in the orchard and how they can help out with the maintenance of the trees and the harvesting of the fruit.
+Children in Amsterdam are seeing daily how apples and pears grow in the school orchard and how they can help out with the maintenance of the trees and the harvesting of the fruit.
 Here, WUR is involved in Fruit4Schools, an initiative that introduces parents and children to healthy food in a fun and, above all, natural way.
 Primary and secondary schools, local businesses, municipalities and other interested parties are working together to produce fruit on school grounds.
-Marc Ravesloot of Wageningen Plant Research: ‘This is tied in with environmental education: the children eat the fruit they have grown in class, supplemented if necessary by the local greengrocer.
+Project leader Marc Ravesloot: ‘This is tied in with environmental education: the children eat the fruit they have grown in class, supplemented if necessary by the local greengrocer's.
 Children and their parents gain a greater awareness of how the food they eat each day is produced and the impact of healthy food on their wellbeing.’

 Getting enough exercise is also part of a healthy lifestyle.
 For this reason, a number of schools are being transformed into ‘Healthy Schoolyards’.
 A healthy schoolyard is one where you can hide in the bushes, clamber over tree trunks or stomp in puddles with your wellies on.
 Basically, it is a place where children have space to play in a challenging and green environment.
 Together with TNO, WUR has carried out research at four primary schools to assess the impact of such redevelopments.
 The researchers looked at the degree of physical activity, cognitive functioning, the social climate in the schoolyard and in the classroom and, more generally, the children's social and emotional wellbeing.
 What they found was that, according to the children, there is less bullying in the playground and fewer children are left out during break time, probably due mainly to the greater variety of play opportunities offered by the new schoolyards.